 Walked into the utility room this morning to see six thin sticks of rhubarb lovingly arranged on a piece of kitchen towel.
-This is how Husband proudly presents his homegrown produce.
-I don’t like to say that it would be much less expensive to buy a few (fat) sticks of rhubarb from the supermarket, because he is having so much fun developing his first ever veg patch.
-Adorable.
-So I hopped on my computer to see if Google had any recipes that used both rhubarb and mango (as I had a very ripe mango in that needed using up) and, to my surprise and delight, up popped a recipe from Waitrose for roasted Rhubarb & Mango Waffles.
+Fresh from the veggie patch in our garden, it would be much less expensive to buy a few (fat) sticks of rhubarb from the supermarket, but hey, the pleasures of home grown food.
+I had a very ripe mango that needed using up and, to my surprise and delight, saw this recipe from Waitrose for roasted Rhubarb & Mango Waffles.
 I decided to serve the fruit cold as we ate it on a sunny Sunday after our barbecue.

 Rhubarb & Mango Waffles